Aesthetics and Ethics

 In the Contexts of the Personal, Cultural, Social, Natural, and Globalising Worlds

-This ethical critique of aesthetic experience in the age of globalisation will prompt us to question the extent to which a vital aspect of existence and culture is disappearing at a worrying rate – driven partly by the use, abuse, and misuse of technology, and partly by historical, geographical, and socio-economic factors.
-Ultimately, it may be that this vital element hinges on our capacity or willingness to be available to the Other.
+This ethical critique of aesthetic experience in the age of globalisation will prompt us to question the extent to which a vital aspect of existence and culture is disappearing at a worrying pace driven partly by the use, abuse, and misuse of technology and partly by historical, geographical, and socio-economic factors.
+Ultimately, it may be that this vital element rests on our capacity or willingness to be available to our fellow human beings and the worlds of our experiences.

-The following are indicative topics that we will explore:
+The following are indicative topics that will be explored:

 The integrity of the person at the age of virtual productivity